Skip to main content

 Center Overview

-The WISPER research center will coordinate a concerted effort between academia and industry to bring transformative research on 6G wireless and networking technologies, founded on world-class faculty, cutting-edge research facilities, and workforce development.
+The Center for Wireless Innovation towards Secure, Pervasive, Efficient, and Resilient Next G Networks (WISPER) will coordinate a concerted effort between academia and industry for transformative research on 6G wireless and networking technologies, founded on world-class faculty, cutting-edge research facilities, and workforce development.

 The WISPER partnership aims to: